-LTV:CAC ration is one of the key predictive indicators for the sustainable growth of your business.
-It brings the value of a customer (LTV) in relation to the costs of acquiring a customer (CAC).
-For the different ratio values we can identify following thresholds:
+LTV:CAC ratio is one of the key predictive indicators for the sustainable growth of your business.
+It shows the value of a customer (LTV) in proportion to the costs of acquiring a customer (CAC).
+In regard to different ratio values, we can identify following thresholds:

-- LTV:CAC < 1:1 the revenue of the sales is not even covering the costs directly associated with winning new customers.
-Any new customer you gain make your business loose money.
+- LTV:CAC < 1:1 the revenue of the sales does not even cover the costs directly associated with winning new customers.
+Any new customer you gain causes your business to lose money.

-- LTV:CAC = 1:1 the CAC payback threshold is reached: the revenue of the sales is just enough to basically the marketing & sales expanses.
-Overall the company is still loosing money as there are additional costs not yet covered by revenue.
+- LTV:CAC = 1:1 the CAC payback threshold is reached: the revenue of the sales is just enough to cover the marketing & sales expanses.
+Overall the company is still losing money, as there are additional costs not yet covered by revenue.

-- LTV:CAC < 3:1 (but above 1:1) depending on the individual structure of your business, your company still may loose money.
-LTV:CAC ration bellow 3:1 is industry wide considered not to be enough for an economically sustainable growth.
+- LTV:CAC < 3:1 (but above 1:1) depending on the individual structure of your business, your company may still lose money.
+LTV:CAC ratio below 3:1 is considered industry-wide not to be enough for an economically sustainable growth.

-- LTV:CAC =3:1 is considered to be the minimum value required for a successful and sustainable growth of a company.
-The ideal LTV:CAC ratio lies between 3:1 and 5:1, a value in this range indicates not only a great business model but indicated also a great team managing the CAC-LTV-pricing strategy triangle.
+- LTV:CAC =3:1 is considered to be the minimum value required for the successful and sustainable growth of a company.
+The ideal LTV:CAC ratio lies between 3:1 and 5:1.
+A value in this range indicates not only a great business model but also a great team managing the CAC-LTV-pricing strategy triangle.

 LTV:CAC related challenges in subscription businesses

-- LTV:CAC ratio is not a static value: For example, if a new competitor enters the market your subscribers could turn to his services.
+- LTV:CAC ratio is not a static value: For example, if a new competitor enters the market, your subscribers could turn to its services.
 This would result in a LTV drop combined with an increase of your churn.
-In businesses depending strongly on constant subscriber engagement, subscribers may easily loos interest the leave.
-For Exmaple in a fashion subscription company, the moment you stop providing new fashion models, the subscribers get bored and will leave, resulting in sudden increase of churn.
+In businesses strongly dependent on constant subscriber engagement, subscribers may easily lose interest and leave.
+For Example, in a fashion subscription company, the moment you stop providing new fashion models, the subscribers get bored and will leave, resulting in a sudden increase of churn.

-- LTV:CAC ratio to low: Values around 2:1 or lower may indicate, that your CAC value is too high, means you maybe using expensive odr inefficient cahnnels to obtain new subscribers.
+- LTV:CAC ratio too low: Values around 2:1 or lower may indicate that your CAC value is too high, which means you may be using expensive or inefficient channels to obtain new subscribers.

-- LTV:CAC ration to high: Values abover 5:1 are typically a sign of underspend marketing expenses, resulting in a low CAC value.
-In this case the company is “leaving money on the table” by not fueling its growth by aquiring new customers.
+- LTV:CAC ration too high: Values abover 5:1 are typically a sign of underspent marketing expenses, resulting in a low CAC value.
+In this case, the company is leaving money on the proverbial table, not fueling its growth by aquiring new customers.